 Compelling Voice: Starting advantage players can pick, which lowers difficulty of every possible test based on talking, from haggle and pillow-talk to diplomacy and leading troops into battle.
 Costly, but very effective for diplomat-type characters.

 Concealment Equals Cover: Averted.
 Bolts from crossbows may have enough force to stick out on the other side of their target, after passing through cover.

-Cool, but Inefficient: Most of combat moves for ranged weapons and some of signs used by witchers counts.
+Most of combat moves for ranged weapons and some of signs used by witchers may count.
 But nothing can be compared with One-Hit Kill moves - they use more Combat Points than some characters can even have.
 For single attack.
 Which can be dodged.
 Or missed.

 Averted in case of spells.
 At first glance all of them are ridiculousy overpriced, often costing more Arcane Points that it's possible to have, turning Spellcasting into highly inefficient playstyle.
 But if you carefully read the rules, they also state how high skill and additional successes during hit rolls reduce the intake of Arcane Points to almost nothing or at least to bearable amounts.

 Cool Sword: Overseas blades, witcher's swords (both types) and those customized for the user.

 Crippling Overspecialization: Diminishing Returns for Balance strikes in it's finest during character creation.
 Not counting race-related skills, rising anything beyond 3 points will cost you dearly, leaving almost no points for other skills.
 Rising too many things to level 3 will cost you dearly too.
 So it's a player choice if he or she wants the character to be really good at certain thing and virtually nothing else or being more balanced, but without any distinctive abilities.

 Although authors gave players a choice if they want to use this aversion as a rule, as it leads to Harder Than Hard territory.